How to Backup Data or Files on Windows 10 (5 Ways)

 >> Options:

-Here, you can write comments, modify the compression level of your backups.
-And if you want to encrypt your backups, please upgrade to AOMEI Backupper Professional edition.
+Here, you can write comments, and modify the compression level of your backups.
+And if you want to encrypt your backups, please upgrade to AOMEI Backupper Professional Edition.

 >> Backup Scheme: You can choose backup methods here.
 Differential backup is preferable to incremental backup because incremental backup requires all backups to be complete before a backup can be restored.
 This program will delete old image files automatically to save disk space for you.
 You need to upgrade to AOMEI Backupper Professional to enjoy this feature.